lliepert/stunning-eureka/README.md

 ## Description

 This repo has two main components: a scraper program, and a Jupyter notebook containing the analysis and prediction.
 To reproduce, follow the included instructions to set up and run the scraper, then repeat the analysis and prediction using the notebook as a guide.
+The scraping program was designed to be run locally.
+The resulting `.csv`s were then loaded into DataBricks, where the analysis and prediction took place.
+The included Jupyter notebook is a copy of the resulting notebook.

 ## Scraper Setup and Usage